zenml-io/zenml/docs/book/getting-started/core-concepts.md

 description: What are the core concepts in ZenML
 ---

+# Things to change

+- [ ]  Sections that come after the `Pipelines and Steps` need to be redesigned.
+It might be nice to include the UI here as well.
+- [ ]  The visualizations need to be changed to remove stuff like Metadata Store
+- [ ]  Profiles need to be removed

+# Older Content

 # Core Concepts

 ZenML consists of a few components.
 This guide walks through the various pieces you'll encounter, starting from the basics to things you'll only encounter when deploying to the cloud.